krzysztof-sikorski/quintolin/doc/mechanics/actions.md

 XP gain also depends on version:

-- *in v2* this action does not give XP
+- *in original v2* this action does not give XP
+- *since Buttercup's fork* this action gives **4 herbalist XP**
 - *in v3* this action gives **4 herbalist XP**

 ## Join/Leave

 To join a settlement, character has to be in the same tile as the settlement's **Totem Pole**.
-Leaving a settlement can be done anywhere.

 *In v2* joining a settlement does not cost AP.
 *In v3* joining a settlement costs **25 AP**.
-In both versions leaving does not cost AP.
+In both versions joining does not give XP.

-Both actions do not give XP.
+*In original v2* joining a settlement was a simple process with no verification or trial period.

+*In Buttercup's fork of v2* joining a settlement was done in two stages: first the character became a temporary member, then they had to survive **24 hours** without being dazed, after that they were promoted to full member.

-*In v3* joining a settlement is done in two stages: applicant first becomes a *provisional* member, and later then can be promoted to a normal member by settlement's leader, or they get promoted automatically during a daily tick.
+*In v3* joining a settlement is also done in two stages: applicant first becomes a *provisional* member, and later then can be promoted to a normal member by settlement's leader, or they get promoted automatically during a daily tick.

+## Leave

+Leaving was not possible *in original v2*, instead characters could only switch membership to a different settlement.

+Leaving a settlement can be done anywhere.
+It does not cost AP and does not give XP.

 ## Kick